Bibliotheca Alexandrina: Antiquities Museum

-Established in 2001, the Antiquities Museum is an archeological museum that was situated within a library.
-It held approximately 1,316 artifacts.
+Established in 2001, the Antiquities Museum is an archeological museum that is situated within the library.
+It holds approximately 1,316 artifacts.
 The collection includes underwater antiquities from the Mediterranean seabed near the Eastern Harbour and the Bay of Abukir.
 The museum provides descriptions of artifacts in three languages: English, Arabic, and French.

 Manuscript Museum

 The Manuscript Museum provides visitors and researchers with rare manuscripts and books.
 Established in 2001, the Manuscript Museum contains the world's largest collection of digital manuscripts.
 The Manuscript Museum operates alongside the Manuscript Center.

 Sadat Museum

-This museum contains many personal belongings of the Egyptian president, Anwar Al Sadat.
+This museum contains many personal belongings of the Egyptian president, Anwar Sadat.
 The collections include some of his military robes, his Nobel Prize medal, his copy of the Qur'an, a few of his handwritten letters, pictures of him and his family, and the blood-stained military robe he wore on the day of his assassination.
+In 2023, the museum also retrieved the passport of the president from an online auction in the United States.
 The museum also contains a recording in his voice of part of the Qur'an and assorted newspaper articles written about him.